tskit-dev/msprime/docs/file-format.rst

 To allow for efficent algorithms, it is required that

+    8. Sites are sorted by increasing position,
+    9. and mutations are sorted by site.

-    8. Mutations occurring at the same node are sorted in reverse time order (i.e., down the tree).
+Mutations at the same site may currently be in any order, but this may change.

 Migrations
 ==========